Around the globe, not all CVs are created equal

 Middle East (particularly in the UAE)

-If you're applying to work in any of these countries, your image should be a passport-size colour photo of yourself in business attire on hand.
+If you're applying to work in any of these countries, your image should be a passport-size colour photo of yourself in business attire.
 You want a photo that is high resolution, preferably taken by a professional photographer ‒ selfies won't make the cut.
 Select a recent photo and make sure it's a clear headshot, as employers do not look favourably on group photos.

 5. Personal statement